 Q: Will you shoot explicit content?

-For a number of reasons, I don't currently publish very explicit content.
-I do often shoot explicit images during collab shoots, however, as I want the models I work with to have whatever kind of images they need.
-While there are a few extreme types of content that I won't shoot, such as anything based on harmful racial, gender, or ethnic stereotypes, I'm generally willing to shoot most anything as long as everybody involved is an adult who has given truly informed consent.
+For a number of reasons mostly having to do with my day job, I don't often publish explicit content.
+I do, however, shoot explicit images during collab shoots quite regularly.
+I want the models I work with to have whatever kind of images they want.
+While there are a few very extreme types of content that I won't shoot, such as anything based on harmful or hateful racial, gender, or ethnic stereotypes, I'm generally willing to shoot most anything as long as everybody involved is a consenting adult.

-Depending on the content, I may ask that you not credit me when you publish more explicit images, however.
+I may ask that you not credit me when you publish more explicit images from our shoot.

 Q: Can I get prints or instant photos?

 Absolutely.
-For prints, I'll provide one large print (up to 13x19) and ten smaller prints (up to 8x10) for each hour of collab shooting we do, and you can choose multiple smaller prints instead of a large one (e.g. you can substitute four 4x5s for one 8x10).
+For prints, I'll provide one large print (up to 13x19) and ten smaller prints (up to 8x10) for each hour of collab shooting we do, and you can choose multiple smaller prints instead of a large one (e.g. you can substitute two 5x7s or four 4x5s for one 8x10).

-If you want instant photos to tell, let me know in advance so I can bring an instant camera and film with me.
-I'll pay for one 20-pack of film for each hour we shoot, and we can split the prints 50-50.
-Or, you can bring your own instant film/camera, I'll shoot them for you, and you can keep them all.
+If you want instant photos to sell, let me know in advance so I can bring an instant camera and film with me.
+I'll pay for one 20-pack of film for each hour we shoot, and we can split them 50-50.
+Or, you can bring your own instant film and camera, I'll shoot them for you, and you can keep them all.

 Q: Will you do collabs with multiple models?